Guide to the Mirecourt House records, 1975-2001

 - Willimon.
 William H. "We Work Hard, We Play Hard:" A Report for the President, and the Provost, and the Vice President for Student Life of Duke University.
 (1993) (Duke University Archives.)

-[Identification of item], Mirecourt House records, University Archives, Duke University.
+[Identification of item], Mirecourt House records, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Mirecourt House records were received by the University Archives as a transfer in 1980, 1985-1986.